Module 1 (schedule)

 Software used will be a combination of spreadsheets (provided) and R programs.
 Participants will need to have some proficiency in R (primarily for the Bayesian analyses).
 Guidance in developing this proficiency will be provided.

-The following registration fees apply (amounts are in $Cdn and include taxes and administration fees):
+For Module 2, the following registration fees apply (amounts are in $Cdn and include taxes and administration fees):

 Participant Course Fees Student* 550 Non-student 1000